How to make money in 2019

 If you have admin skills, know anything about social media and are organised there are a variety of options for you.
 Virtual Assistants do everything online others need.
 It can range from answering emails through to booking travel arrangements, scheduling social media, doing marketing and any number of things.
 Services you offer will depend on your experience and expertise.
 Don’t offer a service you can’t manage but do always look at ways to increase your skills.
 Check out this post for more information.

 Lots of companies offer a referral bonus when you get them new clients.
 Typically, if you use a service they might have a refer a friend option which gets your friend a discount and you credit or cash.
-Check the companies and services you use to see which ones offer a refer a friend bonus, for example, HelloFresh has $50.
+Check the companies and services you use to see which ones offer a refer a friend bonus, for example, HelloFresh has $35, so does Marley Spoon and Dinnerly offers $15 off your first 2 boxes.
 Check out my full list in The Thrifty Issue 2019 Big Book Of Discounts.

 10. Cashback sites